Khouuuuba/PrimisProtocoldepostit/README.md

 If all conditions are met, the function updates the bond's status by marking it as withdrawn (bond.withdrawn = true), indicating that the bond has been successfully withdrawn.

-It initiates the withdrawal from the endTreasury contract, passing an EndRequest struct with relevant information, including the user's address, the bond's associated token, and the principal amount.
+It initiates the withdrawal from the PrmTreasury contract, passing an PRMRequest struct with relevant information, including the user's address, the bond's associated token, and the principal amount.
 Additionally, it triggers the getLoopCount function, which is used to calculate the amount required for that particular maturity.

 The function calculates the reward the user will receive for the bond using the calculateBondRewardAmount function.

 It updates the dayBondYieldShareIndex for the maturity date of the bond with the userBondYieldShareIndex associated with the bond.
 This index is implemented to prevent the user from withdrawing extra rewards after the withdrawal.

-The function transfers the calculated reward to the user's address using the mintEndToUser function from the endTreasury contract.
+The function transfers the calculated reward to the user's address using the mintPrmToUser function from the prmTreasury contract.

 It checks if the user needs to claim refraction rewards or staking rewards manually.
 If the rewardShareIndex does not match rewardSharePerUserIndex[_tokenId], the user need not to claim refraction rewards using the claimRefractionRewards function.
 Similarly, if rewardSharePerUserIndexSend[_tokenId] does not match rewardShareIndexSend, the user need not to claim staking rewards using the claimStakingReward function.